Ancient-Wisdom.Co.Uk

-Leonardo da Vinci was fully aware of the potential for human flight ... but the human aspiration to fly goes much farther back into antiquity than a mere few hundred years....
+Leonardo da Vinci was fully aware of the potential for human flight ... but the human aspiration to fly appears to go much farther back into antiquity than a mere few hundred years....

 A number ancient myths and traditions record the ability of flight: